 The ARCH Down Payment Assistance Loan Program has given qualified borrowers down payment and closing cost assistance through a revolving loan fund since 2005 (an estimated 65 homebuyers received this assistance).
 This down-payment assistance program is not restricted to first-time homebuyers and the maximum assistance is capped at \$30,000 with a maximum home purchase price of \$413,000.
 The program works in combination with the Washington State Housing Finance Commission Home Advantage first mortgage loan program.
 Since 2017, the program has seen little activity, and ARCH is working to reallocate most of the funds in the program.
-While the program may no longer be effective on its own, there are still opportunities to pair this with other strategies aimed at creating long-term affordable homes.
+While the program is no longer effective on its own in creating access to homeownership for low-income buyers, there are still opportunities to pair DPA with other strategies aimed at creating long-term affordable homes.